Observe. Learn. Contribute. Go beyond.

 Acting Fellowship candidates should submit a current headshot/resume to STCFellows@ShakespeareTheatre.org, or mail a hard copy to:

 All Non-Acting Fellowships

 Email STCFellows@ShakespeareTheatre.org a statement of interest along with your resume.

 Additional Application Materials Required

-Candidates for Artistic, Directing, Development, Education, Marketing/Communications and Theatre Management should include a 3-5 page writing sample or excerpt in their application materials.
+Candidates for Artistic, Directing, Development, Education, Marketing/Communications and General Management should include a 3-5 page writing sample or excerpt in their application materials.
 Writing samples can be academic work, formal critiques, essays, press releases, grant evaluations/proposals, original lesson plans/curriculum or director’s notes.
 Candidates should avoid submitting creative writing samples such as script excerpts or poetry.